ionic-team/ionic-portals/website/docs/for-ios/known-issues.md

 ## Objective-C App Delegate

-Capacitor (due to a dependency on Cordova for legacy compatibility resons) contains an AppDelegate that will clash with any other Objective-C AppDelegate.
+Capacitor (due to a dependency on Cordova for legacy compatibility reasons) contains an AppDelegate that will clash with any other Objective-C AppDelegate.
 To workaround this issue, you will need to rename your applications `AppDelegate` to something else:

 ```@objc title=AppDelegate.h
 @interface MYAppDelegate : UIReeponder <UIApplicationDelegate>